 If you’re interested in joining the drone racing craze, you’re probably wondering what you need to get started.
 The ARRIS FPV250 Mini Racing Drone is just one of many options for getting into the world of FPV miniquad racing.
 At an attractive price point, the Arris fpv250 (250 sized miniquad) holds an advantage over many other pre- assembled racing drones, but it has some downsides that make it not as beginner friendly as the competition.

-Let’s start with the facts of the ARRIS FPV250 Racing Quad:
+Let’s start with the facts for the ARRIS FPV250 Racing Quad:

-- In order to get the Arris up and racing, you’ll need to provide an RC control system, a battery, and a video system.
+- You’ll need to provide an RC control system, battery, and a video system to get racing.